Notes & Articles

 the glue factory.

-Imbecile is flavour of the week today.
+parrot is flavour of the week today.
 Yet more power guzzling

 machine made slop to be consumed by other machines, what a colossal

 is merely a soul destroying waste of time.
+Either way, I'm not doing it.

 Why does this matter?